Fire safety at home

 - Opt for LED candles for a safe alternative that doesn’t involve an open flame but provides the same warm glow.

-Electrical Appliances and Outlets
+Electrical appliances and outlets

 Electrical appliances, when faulty or overloaded, can be a major cause of house fires.
 Items like hairdryers, phone chargers, and kettles may seem harmless but can spark or overheat if misused.